StevenFupc/predmachlearn-3/index.md

 ### Confounders
 We identified variables with correlation over 0.9.
 This step allowed us to remove 3 additional columns from the each data set.
-Finally to build a predictive model we used 49 variables.

 ```r
 num.idx <- which(sapply(train, class) == "numeric")